stampit-org/docs/properties.md

 loggerObject.log.debug('I can log')
 ```

-If you compose the stamp above with any other stamp, then object instances created from it will have the `.log` property.
+If you compose the stamp above with any other stamp, then object instances created from it will also have the `.log` property.

 ```js
 const RequestHandler = stampit().methods({